AlexParamonov/save_queue/README.md

 Plugins
 -------
 I am trying to extract any "extra" functionality into separate plugins, that you may want to include.

+### Dirty

+#### Tracking changes
+SaveQueue::Plugins::Dirty module provide changes tracking functional.
+In order to use it include this module and call #mark_as_changed method in your mutator methods like this:

+    require "save_queue"
+    require "save_queue/plugins/dirty"

+    class Artice
+      include SaveQueue
+      include SaveQueue::Plugins::Dirty

+      def initialize
+        @attributes = {}
+      end

+      def change_attribute attr, value
+        @attributes[attr] = value
+        mark_as_changed # call this and object will be marked for a save end
+    end

+If you want to mark object as saved, you may use #mark_as_saved method.
+SaveQueue Dirty plugin will automatically call
+\#mark_as_saved method after saving an object.
+This marks are used when SaveQueue calls #save.
+Object will be saved only, if it #has_unsaved_changes? method returns true.
+There are some docs from spec tests:

+    #has_unsaved_changes?
+      should return true for changed object
+      should return false for unchanged object
+      should return false for new object

+If you have custom logic for marking objects dirty then you may want to overwrite
+\#has_unsaved_changes? method, methods #mark_as_saved and #mark_as_changed in you class like this:

+    def has_unsaved_changes?
+      dirty? # dirty is your custom method to determine has object unsaved_changes or not end

+    def mark_as_saved
+      # your custom methods
+    end

+    def mark_as_changed
+      # your custom methods
+    end

 ### Validation